Saint Joseph's Mission (Williams Lake): Orange Shirt Day

 During this reunion, survivor Phyllis Webstad told the story about her first day in residential school in 1973, when the new orange shirt that her grandmother had bought her was taken away from her and never returned.
 The SJM Project arranged for schools in the Williams Lake area to wear orange shirts on September 30, in memory of the residential school victims.

 The observance of Orange Shirt Day quickly spread across Canada, and in 2021 it became a national statutory holiday, officially titled the "National Day for Truth and Reconciliation."

 Cemetery

 When the mission first opened, it contained the only cemetery in the area until Williams Lake was granted official town status in 1920 and began its own cemetery.
 Today, the grounds of the cemetery and the foundations of the former school building are mostly untended, and are marked as a historic site of the province of British Columbia.

-Following the discovery of 215 unmarked graves at the Kamloops Indian Residential School, the Williams Lake First Nation began a search of the former residential school site, using ground-penetrating radar, in order to look for unmarked graves.
-On January 25, 2022, the Williams Lake First Nation announced the preliminary results from their search, discovering 93 "reflections" that are consistent with graves on the grounds of St. Joseph's Mission.
-The preliminary search covered 14 hectares out of the 480 hectares that make up the mission property, as well as other points of interest discovered through historical research.
+The Williams Lake First Nation began a search of the former residential school site, using ground-penetrating radar to look for unmarked graves.
+On January 25, 2022, the Williams Lake First Nation announced that their search had discovered 93 "reflections" consistent with graves on the grounds of St. Joseph's Mission.
+The preliminary search covered 14 hectares of the 480-hectare mission property, as well as other points of interest discovered through historical research.